 Where do they come from?

-They are both perrennial plants, but spearmint oil is from the spearmint plant (mentha spicata) whereas peppermint oil is from the herb (mentha piperita).
+They are both perennial plants, but spearmint oil is from the spearmint plant (mentha spicata) whereas peppermint oil is from the herb (Mentha piperita).

-Spearmint is a plant that grows best in hot days and cool nights at loam soil with plenty of organic material.
+Spearmint is a plant that grows best on hot days and cool nights in loam soil with plenty of organic material.
 It can be harvested 3 times every 10 years if it is given time to grow.
-Leaves are best gathered during the day when it is sunny but not too hot, before they wilt.
+Leaves are best gathered during the day when it is sunny but not too hot before they wilt.